mhedgpeth/mhedgpeth.github.io/_posts/2014-06-16-failure-the-catalyst.md

   </table>
 </div>

 Failure feels terrible at the moment, but it really is a wonderful blessing because it is the only catalyst I know of for real success.
-I haven’t yet been able to believe this enough to make failure suck any less, but it sure is nice to know while I’m going through it.
+I haven't yet been able to believe this enough to make failure suck any less, but it sure is nice to know while I'm going through it.